Kalhor-Lab/MARC1-Pipeline/README.md

 * /4-pair_filtering

 ## Testing the pipeline
 For testing, there are two founder files supplied in 0-raw_dataPB.
 The entire pipeline can be run with those files to ensure software setup is accurate and complete.
+They are also used for analysis of non-test data, so ensure they are present and correct for all subsequent analysis runs as well.

 # Running the pipeline